 The following pages show a number of toys that children will enjoy making in a children's workshop.
-Or disabled children or their families can make them at home.
+Or children with disabilities or their families can make them at home.
 We start with very simple toys for babies or children at an early developmental level.
 Gradually, the toys become more advanced.
 More skills will be needed by the children who make them, and by those who play with them.

-IMPORTANT: Please don't just copy the ideas for toys shown here.
-Be creative.
+IMPORTANT: We encourage you to be creative in your toy ideas.
 And encourage the children making the toys to be creative.
 Help them use the examples shown on these pages as triggers to the imagination.
 Have fun!
 TOYS TO ENCOURAGE LOOKING AND LISTENING